Top Things to do in Fano Italy

 Fano Markets

-There are Farmer’s Markets, street markets and Fish Markets running regularly in the Fano center.
+There are Farmer’s Markets, street markets and Fish Markets running regularly in the Fano historical centre.
 On Wednesdays and Saturdays, the main pedestrianalised roads and squares in the Fano city centre are lined with street vendors selling clothing and shoes, home goods, gadgets and plenty more at bargain prices.

 Most mornings you’ll find the Farmer’s Market open in Piazza Andrea Costa, a short walk from Piazza XX Settembre, with several stands offering a selection of fresh fruit and vegetables.